navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 ### What is mutual information ?
 Mutual information is a quantity that is used for measuring the relationship between random variables.
 It is defined as the decrease in uncertanity of a random variable x given another random variable z.
+This means that if you have now something about z then you are more confident about x.

 ### Why use mutual information and not correlation?
 Mutual information, unlike correlation, is able to capture non-linear statistical dependencies between random variables.